Frequently Asked Questions

 How does Akeyless compare to AWS Secrets Manager?

-Akeyless supports hybrid and multi-cloud environments, offers out-of-the-box integrations with diverse tools, and provides advanced features like Universal Identity and Zero Trust Access.
-Its pay-as-you-go pricing model delivers significant cost savings and better integration across environments compared to AWS Secrets Manager, which is limited to AWS.
-Learn more at Akeyless vs AWS Secrets Manager.
+Akeyless supports hybrid and multi-cloud environments, offers advanced features like automated secrets rotation and Zero Trust Access, and provides better integration across diverse environments compared to AWS Secrets Manager.
+See comparison.

 How does Akeyless compare to CyberArk Conjur?

-Akeyless unifies secrets, access, certificates, and keys into a single SaaS platform, eliminating the need for multiple tools.
-It offers Zero Trust Access, granular permissions, and vaultless architecture, reducing operational complexity and costs compared to traditional PAM solutions like CyberArk Conjur.
-Learn more at Akeyless vs CyberArk.
+Akeyless unifies secrets, access, certificates, and keys into a single SaaS platform, streamlining operations and reducing complexity compared to CyberArk Conjur.
+See comparison.

 Skip to content